percona/pmm-doc/docs/deploy/server/virtual-appliance.md

 The virtual machine used for the appliance runs CentOS 7.

-!!! warning
+!!! alert alert-warning "Warning"

     The appliance must run in a network with DHCP, which will automatically assign an IP address for it.

     To assign a static IP manually, you need to acquire the root access as described in How to set the root password when PMM Server is installed as a virtual appliance.
 Then, see the documentation for the operating system for further instructions: [Configuring network interfaces in CentOS](https://www.centos.org/docs/5/html/Deployment_Guide-en-US/s1-networkscripts-interfaces.html)

-### Instructions for setting up the virtual machine for different platforms
+## Instructions for setting up the virtual machine for different platforms

 * [VirtualBox Using the Command Line](ova.virtualbox.cli.md)
 * [VirtualBox Using the GUI](ova.virtualbox.gui.md)